1. Zermatt, Switzerland

-The south face of the Matterhorn is in Italy, so you can access the massive network of slopes in the Val d’Aosta during your stay.
+The south face of the Matterhorn is in Italy.
+You can access the massive network of slopes in the Val d’Aosta during your stay.
 Zermatt is also home to the longest downhill run in Europe, starting at the glacier and leading all the way down into the village, which is over 25km.

 Snowboarders and freestyle skiers love the Zermatt snowpark, which is the highest in the Alps.
-In addition to all this, Zermatt is a dream for off-piste skiers and snowboarders.
-The main attraction for powder hunters is the 178-kilometre mountaineering route from Zermatt to Chamonix in the French Alps, known as the Haute Route.
+Zermatt is a dream for off-piste skiers and snowboarders.
+The main attraction for powder hunters is the 178-kilometre mountaineering route.
+It takes you from Zermatt to Chamonix in the French Alps, known as the Haute Route.
 If you want to take the Haute Route, you need to book a guide, have a good skill level and lots of fitness.
 The route consists of staying in refuges overnight as you pick your way over the mountains over eight days.

-Zermatt is known to be expensive, but it deserves to be on this list, as it is a pretty village steeped in history and alpine charm.
-The buildings in Zermatt are a blend of old wooden chalets and modern hotels, both offering different but fabulous experiences.
+Zermatt is to be expensive, but it deserves to be on this list, as it is a pretty village steeped in history and alpine charm.
+The buildings in Zermatt are a blend of old wooden chalets and modern hotels.
+Both types offer different but fabulous experiences.

 2. Deer Vally, Utah, USA